CPD Points: 6 hours

-All levels of government are responsible for managing the entire lifecycle of their infrastructure assets with the objective of providing the agreed level of service in the most cost-effective manner.
+All levels of government are responsible for managing the lifecycle of their infrastructure assets with the objective of providing the affordable level of service in the most cost-effective manner.

 The Introduction to Asset Management course provides a comprehensive overview of asset management and how it can provide benefits to your organisation.

-- Gain an understanding of the core principles of asset management considering ISO 55000 requirements by:
+- Gain an understanding of the Asset Management System considering ISO 55000 requirements by:

 - See what others have done.